 The draft of a national plan to renovate dozens of tennis courts that are rarely used as tennis courts Padel had even been mentioned to diversify the offer of these clubs.

-We organized a world championship in 2000 with 14 nations, Place du Capitole in Toulouse, a European championship at AIX in PROVENCE in 2009 and participated in all the European and World Championships organized by the FIP (of which we were member)
+We organized a world championship in 2000 with 14 nations, Place du Capitole in Toulouse, a European championship in AIX en PROVENCE in 2009 and participated in all the European and World Championships organized by the FIP (of which we were member)

-Do you really think we could have done all this if we did not have adequate recognition?
+Do you really think we could have done all of this if we didn't have the proper recognition?

-So yes when I read here or there or when I hear some scandalously criticize the FFP, we would have taken advantage of the situation to enrich ourselves, and I do not, I find it laughable!
+So yes when I read here or there or even when I hear some scandalously criticizing the FFP, that we would have taken advantage of the situation to enrich ourselves, and so on, I find that laughable!